Tornado

 and debris slamming into buildings cause most structural damage.

-If you're outside in a car or in a mobile home, go immediately to the
+- If you're outside in a car or in a mobile home,

 a tornado.
 Mobile homes are particularly vulnerable.
 A mobile home can